 2. RELATIONSHIP TO OTHER POLICIES

 - 2.1.
 This policy should be read in conjunction with the following policies:

 - Finance Policy

 - Curriculum Policy

-- Exams Policy
+- Examinations Policy

-- 16-19 Bursary Policy
+- 16-19 Bursary Fund Statement

-- Children in Care Policy
+- Looked After Children Policy

 - Trips and Visits Policy.

 3. SCOPE, PRINCIPLES AND DEFINITIONS